 NMHPV CEO Glenn Taylor shares five tips for helping you thrive in your nursing or midwifery studies.
+These tips will be especially important given the increase in stress from the COVID-19 pandemic, and having to physically isolate from loved ones.

 Being prepared and well-organised will assist you to achieve your goals and promote a sense of control and order.
 This helps in reducing stress when there are consistent demands on your time.